Fainting goat: Characteristics

 Myotonic goats vary heavily in their characteristics in comparison to other goat breeds, and they possess certain traits that other goat breeds do not.
 Distinctly, their head and body formation tends to be different.

 Myotonic goats have a wide body and a heavier mass.
 The muscle condition of the myotonic goats usually leads to an increased muscle mass with a broader build.
 Slightly smaller than standard breeds of the goat, fainting goats are generally 43 cm to 64 cm tall and can weigh anywhere from 27 kg to 79 kg.
-Males, billies, or bucks as they are often referred to, can be as heavy as 90 kg.
-Broadness is shown throughout the back and shoulders, due to muscle density.
+Males - called billies or bucks - can be as heavy as 90 kg.
+Broadness is shown throughout the back and shoulders due to muscle density.

 Myotonic goats have large, prominent eyes in high sockets that tend to protrude and are fairly distinct features.
 They are sometimes called "bug-eyed" for this feature.
 The heads tend to be medium length with a broad muzzle.
 Jaws tend to be broad as well, and distinct.
 The face is usually straight or convex.
 The ears tend to be normal-sized and closer to the face.
 The ears also exhibit a ripple halfway down the length of the ear.
 The horns tend to run large and have 1-2 in between.
 The neck tends to be muscle dense and more round than that of dairy breeds.
-The skin on many male's necks is wrinkled and thick.
+The skin on many males' necks is wrinkled and thick.
 The neck can also run horizontally and, therefore, the head can be lower.

 Their hair can be short or long, with certain individuals producing a great deal of cashmere during colder months.
 Coats can demonstrate any color or pattern.

 Myotonic goats are vigilant animals that are quieter than other goat breeds.
 Other important differential characteristics of the myotonic goat include their high trainability, stiffness, high quality adaptation to low-input farm land and foraging, and cross-breeding creating hybrids leading to physical strength and good health.